RHInception/re-docs/intro/YAMLScripts.rst

        YAML Lint gets the lint out of your YAML

-.. _elements:
+.. _elements_yaml:

-Elements of a Taboot script
+elements of a Release Engine script
 ---------------------------

-A Taboot release script can specify the following keys:
+A Release Engine release script can specify the following keys:

 * ``hosts``
 * ``concurrency``